taylorthurlow/interaktor/README.md

 end
 ```

-#### Dealing with sailure
+#### Dealing with failure

-`context.fail!` always throws an exception of type `Interaktor::Failure`.
+`#fail!` always throws an exception of type `Interaktor::Failure`.

 Normally, however, these exceptions are not seen.
-In the recommended usage, the controller invokes the interaktor using the class method `.call`, then checks the `#success?` method of the context.
+In the recommended usage, the caller invokes the interaktor using the class method `.call`, then checks the `#success?` method of the returned object.
 This works because the `call` class method swallows exceptions.
 When unit testing an interaktor, if calling custom business logic methods directly and bypassing `call`, be aware that `fail!` will generate such exceptions.

 See _Interaktors in the controller_, below, for the recommended usage of `call` and `success?`.